Janette Manrara: Strictly Come Dancing and It Takes Two

 Melvin Odoom is the only celebrity not to appear on this list.

 In 2013 Manrara became a professional dancer on British TV show Strictly Come Dancing.
 Her first celebrity partner in the 11th series was fashion designer Julien Macdonald; they were the third couple to be eliminated.
 She returned for the 12th series and partnered actor Jake Wood, with whom she made it to the Semi-Finals and finished in 5th place overall.
 For the 13th series, she was paired with TV personality Peter Andre; they were the 9th couple to be eliminated.

-As well as her main series appearances Manrara has also taken part in one-off specials of the show.
-In 2013 she performed a Quickstep with actor Ricky Norwood on the Christmas special.
+Manrara has also taken part in one-off specials of the show: In 2013 she performed a Quickstep with actor Ricky Norwood on the Christmas special.
 In 2014 Manrara scored a maximum of 40 points in 'The People's Strictly for Comic Relief' for an American Smooth with, 'Kidz R us' founder, Phillip Barnett.
 Manrara took part in the 2016 'Strictly Come dancing Live tour with her series 12 partner Jake Wood.
-For series 14, she was partnered with radio DJ Melvin Odoom.
-They were the first couple to be eliminated after receiving the fewest public votes, there was no dance off due to fellow competitor Anastacia's injury.
+For series 14, she was partnered with radio DJ Melvin Odoom, andwere the first couple to be eliminated after receiving the fewest public votes.
 Odoom and Manrara reprised their partnership in the 2016 Christmas special, she also danced with canoeist Joe Clarke in the 2016 Children in Need special.
 For series 15, she was partnered with former JLS singer Aston Merrygold.
 They were the sixth couple eliminated in week 7, losing the dance-off to Mollie King and her partner AJ Pritchard.
 For series 16, she was partnered with children's television and This Morning doctor Dr. Ranj Singh.
 They were the sixth couple to be eliminated.
 During her seventh series on the show, in 2019, she was partnered with paralympian, Will Bayley.
 They had to withdraw from the competition on week 7, after Will sustained a knee injury in rehearsals the previous week.
-For her eighth series, she was partnered with pop singer, HRVY, where she reached the final for the first time and came runner-up.
-With HRVY, she also holds the record for the earliest perfect score for their Street/Commercial routine in week 6.
+For her eighth series, she was partnered with pop singer, HRVY, and made the earliest perfect score for their Street/Commercial routine in week 6.
+They reached the final, her first final, and they were runners-up.

 On 10 June 2021, it was announced that Manrara would become the new presenter of Strictly Come Dancing: It Takes Two, taking over from Zoe Ball who stepped down from the series earlier in the year.
 Manrara therefore did not continue as a professional dancer on the show.